How well do you know your bank?

 HSBC has the highest gender pay gap of all the UK banks.
-Women at HSBC earn on average just 54.8p for every £1 paid to male colleagues, according to the company’s 2022 gender pay gap report.
+Women at HSBC earn on average just 54.8p for every £1 paid to male colleagues, according to the company’s latest gender pay gap report.

-Earlier this year, HSBC was found to be complicit in human rights abuses against Hong Kong residents by siding with Chinese authorities and denying pension payouts to those who fled the authoritarian crackdown.
+Last year, HSBC was found to be complicit in human rights abuses against Hong Kong residents by siding with Chinese authorities and denying pension payouts to those who fled the authoritarian crackdown.
 The bank has also been criticised for having links to the Myanmar military.

-However, it still has a long way to go.
 According to Ethical Consumer magazine, HSBC also has a poor record on deforestation, executive compensation, lobbying, tax conduct, and investments.